A candidate coherent radio flash following a neutron star merger: Abstract

 \section{Abstract}

-The mergers of two neutron stars are exceptional multi-messenger events that enable us to probe fundamental physics in one of the most extreme environments in the Universe.
-Multi-wavelength follow-up observations are essential in order to probe the physics of the outflows from and remnants of these neutron star mergers, both when detected as short gamma-ray bursts (GRBs) and as gravitational wave events.
-Rapid follow-up can provide localisations for targeted deep follow-up observations and, ideally, a distance measurement, which constrains for instance the energetics of the merger.
-A key outstanding question is the remnant's nature: with its expected mass and rapid spin, it could either be a black hole or a supramassive, likely highly magnetised neutron star (a magnetar).
-Both can power a GRB, but rapidly spinning magnetars are additionally predicted to emit coherent radio bursts following their formation and may constitute a small fraction of the progenitors of fast radio bursts.
-Black holes, by contrast, are not expected to emit coherent radio bursts in the time following the GRB itself.
-Here we present rapid follow-up observations of the short GRB 201006A using LOFAR.
-We have detected a 5.6$\sigma$, short, coherent radio flash at 144 MHz at 76.6 mins post-burst.
-This radio flash is 27 arcsec offset from the GRB location, which has a probability of occurring by chance of $\sim$0.5\% (2.6$\sigma$) when accounting for measurement uncertainties.
-Despite the offset, we show that the probability of finding an unrelated transient within 40 arcsec of the GRB location is $<10^{-6}$ and conclude that this is likely to be the radio counterpart to GRB 201006A.
-The radio flash is tentatively (2.5$\sigma$) shown to be highly dispersed, allowing a distance estimate, corresponding to a redshift of $0.58\pm0.06$, that is in the range of typical short GRB distances.
-Using the estimated distance, the observed luminosity of the radio flash is $6.7^{+6.6}_{-4.4} \times 10^{32}$ erg s$^{-1}$ Hz$^{-1}$.
-This emission indicates prolonged activity from the central engine.
-This discovery of a coincident radio burst with a short GRB demonstrates that searches for this emission could be highly useful for the multi-messenger campaigns following binary mergers of neutron stars and associated gravitational wave events.
+In this paper, we present rapid follow-up observations of the short GRB 201006A, consistent with being a compact binary merger, using the LOw Frequency ARray (LOFAR).
+We have detected a candidate 5.6$\sigma$, short, coherent radio flash at 144 MHz at 76.6 mins post-GRB with a 3$\sigma$ duration of 38 seconds.
+This radio flash is 27 arcsec offset from the GRB location, which has a probability of being co-located with the GRB of $\sim$0.05\% (3.8$\sigma$) when accounting for measurement uncertainties.
+Despite the offset, we show that the probability of finding an unrelated transient within 40 arcsec of the GRB location is $<10^{-6}$ and conclude that this is a candidate radio counterpart to GRB 201006A.
+We performed image plane dedispersion and the radio flash is tentatively (2.4$\sigma$) shown to be highly dispersed, allowing a distance estimate, corresponding to a redshift of $0.58\pm0.06$.
+The corresponding luminosity of the event at this distance is $6.7^{+6.6}_{-4.4} \times 10^{32}$ erg s$^{-1}$ Hz$^{-1}$.
+If associated with GRB 201006A, this emission would indicate prolonged activity from the central engine that is consistent with being a newborn, supramassive, likely highly magnetised, millisecond spin neutron star (a magnetar).